jt14den/better-research-software/episodes/02-version-control.md

    you should now see the two files `my-code-v2.py` and `eva-data.json` visible in the GitHub repository, matching what you have locally on your machine.

-If you were wondering about what those commands did...
+If you were wondering about what those commands did, here is the explanation.

 ```bash
 git remote add origin git@github.com/<YOUR_GITHUB_HANDLE>/spacewalks.git